Kevin Koger: College career

 Koger accepted a scholarship to play at the University of Michigan, where he enrolled in the division of kinesiology.
-He caught his first pass on September 27, 2008 against Wisconsin, which went for 26 yards and a touchdown.
+He caught his first pass on September 27, 2008, against Wisconsin, which went for 26 yards and a touchdown.
 He took over starting tight end job in fifth week of the season against Illinois.

 As a junior in 2010, Koger was watchlisted on the John Mackey Award list for tight ends.

 As a senior in 2011, Koger caught 21 passes for 235 yards and four touchdowns.
 He had his best game of the year against Ohio State, totaling four catches for 40 yards and a touchdown.
 Following the 2011 Big Ten Conference football season, he earned All-Big Ten Conference honorable mention recognition.

 On March 22, Koger endured a torn achilles tendon while doing plyometrics.
 He had surgery on March 27.
 The injury requires a five- to eight-month rehabilitation period.
-Koger went undrafted in the April 2012 NFL Draft.
+Koger went undrafted in the April 2012 NFL draft.

 Coaching career

 Koger coached at Saline High School in Saline, Michigan, before joining the University of Michigan staff as a graduate assistant.
 In early February 2015, Koger was brought on at the University of Tennessee to serve as a graduate assistant on Butch Jones's staff.
 On February 15, 2019, Koger was hired as an offensive quality control coach for the Green Bay Packers.

 On February 11, 2021, Koger was hired as the tight ends coach of the Los Angeles Chargers.
+On February 1, 2024, he was hired in the same role by the Atlanta Falcons.